 Discussing her work she states: “I recreate the feeling of dizziness and confusion by letting the paint blur and allowing shapes to dissolve.
 I suggest motion in order to slow down the scene and capture the fleeting moments, which tend to be forgotten.
 The sense of motion is intensified with the use of quick vigorous lines and sharp perspectives.
 By interpreting lights in graphic or painterly ways, I create a sense of space, alluding to a hallucinogenic experience.
 I want the viewer’s eye to travel within my composition and experience a familiar, exhilarating event of an actual nightly excursion.” (via)

-Beautiful/Decay has partnered with premiere website building platform Made With Color to bring you some of the most exciting contemporary artists working today.
-Made With Color allows you to create a website that is professional and accessible with just a few clicks and no coding.
-This week we bring you the desolate and eerie landscapes of Colette Robbins .
+Beautiful/Decay has partnered with premiere website building platform Made With Color to bring you exclusive artist features.
+Each week we join forces to bring you some of the most exciting artists and designers who use Made With Color to create their clean and sleek websites.
+Made With Color helps artists create gorgeous websites without any coding.
+This week we’re excited to bring you the work and website of Los Angeles painter Justin Waugh.

 With a desire to break painting down to its fundemental components of color, line, form, and surface, Justin Waugh creates a restrictive set of criteria that has a rich dialogue with minimalism and post minimal abstraction.
 Using those movements as a starting point, Waugh working to engage the language of minimalism with a contemporary sensibility that is both familiar yet subversively fresh.
 Justin had this to say about this series: